juanguren/Fundamentals-Practice/README.md

 # Typescript-Practice
 This repo serves one purpose: Getting real good at TS.
-Including functional/OO programming, APIs and TDD using JESTm for now.
+Including functional/OO programming, APIs and TDD using JEST, for now.